dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Informal History of Physics - YouTube-source.md

  which would sort of emerge from some sophisticated theory for whatever it's done in physics

  and whatever it will do in physics it is spun off a lot of very nice mathematics

  and the sort of merger of mathematics with physics that

- has been associated with it is really very powerful i

- mean i might say that in the physics

- that i've been doing recently i think that

- string theory it's mathematics is quite relevant although its underlying structure

- is not the same but you know string theory has been re

- sort of recast once before i think it can happen again

- and still leave the same string theory structure intact

- so to speak but the thing that that happened in

- so quantum gravity big thing in the 1980s 1990s

-# Chapter 15

- and the sort of merger of mathematics with physics that